 (4) Permit issuance procedures.

-(a) Issuance of a new or renewed Standard ACDP requires public notice as follows:

-(A) For non-NSR permit actions, issuance of a new or renewed Standard ACDP requires public notice according to OAR 340 division 209 for Category III permit actions for any increase in allowed emissions, or Category II permit actions if no emissions increase is allowed.
+(a) Issuance of a new or renewed Standard ACDP requires public notice under OAR 340 division 209 as follows:

+(A) Public notice as a Category III permit action for permit actions that will increase allowed emissions but that are not Major NSR or Type A State NSR permit actions under OAR 340 division 224, or as a Category II permit action if the permit will not increase allowed emissions.

+(B) Public notice as a Category IV permit action for permit actions that are Major NSR or Type A State NSR permit actions under OAR 340 division 224.

-(B) For NSR permit actions, issuance of a new Standard ACDP requires public notice according to OAR 340 division 209 for Category IV permit actions.
+(b) Issuance of a modified Standard ACDP requires public notice under OAR 340 division 209 as follows:

-(b) Issuance of a modified Standard ACDP requires one of the following, as applicable:

-(A) Non-technical modifications and non-NSR Basic and Simple technical modifications require public notice according to OAR 340 division 209 for Category I permit actions.
+(A) Public notice as a Category I permit action for non-technical modifications and basic and simple technical modifications according to OAR 340 division 209.

-(B) Non-NSR/PSD Moderate and Complex technical modifications require public notice according to OAR 340 division 209 for Category II permit actions if no increase in allowed emissions, or Category III permit actions if an increase in emissions is allowed.
+(B) Public notice as a Category II permit action for moderate and complex technical modifications if there will be no increase in allowed emissions, or as a Category III permit action if there will be an increase in emissions; or

-(C) NSR/PSD modifications require public notice according to OAR 340 division 209 for Category IV permit actions.
+(C) Public notice as a Category IV permit action for major modifications subject to NSR under OAR 340 division 224.

+NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan that EQC adopted under OAR 340-200-0040.

 340-216-0068